by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 |Gap = Na+ + K+ - Cl- - HCO3-|

-Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which are not normally measured.
+Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which may not be measured.
 When this occurs there will be an unexpected discrepancy between the sums of the principal cations and anions.
 The usual sum is:

 The "gap" may be increased by other unmeasured anions, e.g., lactate, phosphate, or sulphate.
 A gap greater than 30 indicates a significant concentration of unmeasured anions.
-Because this calculation relies upon the accuracy of the other measurements, small errors in these large numbers cause a disproportionately great error in the "gap".
-If information is required about the unmeasured anions, it is probably more appropriate to measure their concentration, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.
+This calculation depends upon the accuracy of the other measurements; small errors, therefore, disproportionately affect in the "gap".
+When information is required about these anions, it is best to measure their concentration directly, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.

 |No "Normal" Cold Humans|